Robust quantum dots charge autotuning using neural network uncertainty: Datasets

-We manually labeled the transition lines and the charge regime areas using \emph{Labelbox}~\cite{Labelbox}.
-When the transition lines were mixed with background noise, we used the derivative of the images to place more accurate labels.
-We only label the lines that we could visually identify, we never fill the gap between two sections of a line, even when it was clear that was the continuity of the same transition.
+We manually annotated the transition lines and the charge regime areas using \emph{Labelbox}~\cite{Labelbox} at the diagram level.
+When the transition lines were mixed with background noise, we used the derivative of the images to place more accurate annotations.
+We only annotated the lines that we could visually identify.
+We never filled the gap between two sections of a line, even when it was clear that they were a continuation of the same transition.

-The voltage space is segmented in charge regime areas labeled from \num{0} to \num{3} electrons, then the voltage space corresponding to more than \num{4} electrons is labeled as ``\emph{4+}''.
-The location of each area is deduced from the position of the transition lines and the knowledge that the empty regime is located at the bottom left of the images.
-When the regime of a section is ambiguous or difficult to identify (too noisy, fading line, few pixels around a line), no label is defined, and the regime of this voltage space is considered as ``\emph{unknown}'' during the experiment (examples in Figure~\ref{fig:datasets}e,f).
-When an autotuning ends in an ``\emph{unknown}'' regime, it is always considered as a failure.
+The voltage space was segmented into charge regime areas annotated from \num{0} to \num{3} electrons, then the voltage space corresponding to more than \num{3} electrons was annotated as ``\emph{4+}''.
+The location of each area was deduced from the position of the transition lines and the knowledge that the empty regime was located at the bottom left of the images.
+When the regime of a section was ambiguous or difficult to identify (too noisy, fading line, few pixels around a line), no annotations were set, and the regime of this voltage space was considered as ``\emph{unknown}'' during the experiment (examples in Figure~\ref{fig:datasets}e,f).
+When an autotuning ended in an ``\emph{unknown}'' regime, it was always considered as a failure.